danpanfili/PanfiliUnityTools/README.md

 Designed for the playback of body and eye tracking data in a 3D environment.

 Playback timeseries data in one of 3 ways:
--Exact frame
+-  Exact frame
--Fixed time interpolation
+-  Fixed time interpolation
--Free time interpolation
+-  Free time interpolation

 # Runtime Mesh Loading
 Load in meshes from any local drive at runtime with Dummiesman's OBJImport (to be replaced with novel loader).